-We may answer the first question using a t-test, resulting in a small, but significant (t(2388) = 4.446, p < 0.05) difference between Belgian Dutch (M = 0.404, SD=0.229) and Netherlandic Dutch (M = 0.362, SD = 0.226), where m is the mean distance from regional speech to sample.
+We may answer the first question using a t-test, resulting in a small, but significant (t(2388)=4,446, p < 0,05) difference between Belgian Dutch (m=0,404, SD=0,229) and Netherlandic Dutch (m=0,362, SD=0,226), where m is the mean distance from regional speech to sample.6 The first question can thus be answered affirmatively: distances between the regional speech forms and the standard are indeed slightly smaller in Netherlandic Dutch than in Belgian Dutch.
+The difference is small, just 0,19 standard deviations (Cohen's d).

-See note 5 above.
+6 See note five above.